clickbg/vrops-public-health-dashboard/README.md

 ## Installation
 1. Create vROPs custom group and put the desired objects in it.
-The script will create them in Cachet.
+The script will create them in Cachet

 2. Get the vROPs custom group resource id.
 Open the custom group in vROPs from Environment > Custom Groups > [Your group name] and copy the group id from the url.